-A good print ad is extremely simple, hammering home our core messaging.
-The worst print ad has a large amount of small text, describing minute details of our product.
-People flip through magazines quickly – we need something bold that catches their eye and can be digested within seconds.
+A good print ad is extremely simple, hammering home your core messaging.
+The worst print ad has a large amount of small text, describing details of your product.
+People flip through magazines quickly — you need something bold that catches their eye and can be digested within seconds.

 Have a clear call-to-action

 Magazines lack the holy grail of online content: the CTA button.
-Therefore, we need to build calls to action into our print ads that drive targets to our website.
-It might be a special offer or unique URL that we can measure traffic from.
+Therefore, you need to build calls to action into your print ads that drive targets to your website.
+It might be a special offer or unique URL that you can measure traffic from.

 A/B test print ads